 Kids Can Achieve

-In order to deliver more sustained support to local groups, we have adopted a charity of the year, Kids can Achieve (KCA).
+In order to deliver more sustained support to local groups, we have supported Kids can Achieve (KCA).
 KCA work with children with special educational needs who might not have the opportunities to be the best they can and give them the opportunity that they might not otherwise have.

 Kinja Football Club